 The Regulations require that the remuneration figure for Parish Councillors be expressed as a percentage of the District Council’s Members’ basic allowance.
 The previously set figure of 9.4% was continued, but rounded up to the nearest £10.

-The agreed rates for Councillor expenses, as from 1st April 2016, which are from the Parish Remuneration Panel Report are part of the Scheme of Members’ Allowances.
+The agreed rates for Councillor expenses, as from 1st April 2016, are from the Parish Remuneration Panel Report and are part of the Scheme of Members’ Allowances.